-- 32. Regarding Carolina Community's interview scores, the evidence demonstrates that these scores were erroneous, not supported by the RFP requirements, and not based on any statutory, regulatory or clinical coverage policy requirements.
-Based on the above findings of fact, Carolina Community should have received a passing interview score.
+- 32. Regarding Fidelity's interview scores, the evidence demonstrates that these scores were erroneous, not supported by the RFP requirements, and not based on any statutory, regulatory or clinical coverage policy requirements.
+Based on the above findings of fact, Fidelity should have received a passing interview score.
 Alliance has exceeded its authority, acted erroneously, and failed to act as required by law or rule.
 N.C.
 Gen. Stat. § 150B-23(a). - 33.
 Under relevant North Carolina case law, decisions are arbitrary or capricious if they are "patently in bad faith, or whimsical in the sense that they indicate a lack of fair and careful consideration or fail to indicate any course of reasoning and the exercise of judgment."
 Lewis v.
 N.C.
-Dept. of Human Res., 92 N.C.
+Dep't. of Human Res., 92 N.C.
 App.
 737, 740, 375 S.E.2d 712, 714 (1989) (emphasis added). - 34.
-The evidence in this case demonstrates that the RFP process and Alliance's interview scores were arbitrary and capricious because both clearly lacked fair and careful consideration.
+The evidence in this case demonstrates that the RFP process of Alliance's desk review and interview scores was arbitrary and capricious because both clearly lacked fair and careful consideration.
 The Findings of Fact document several examples where the scores for a particular interview category were given in a haphazard and illogical manner.
 Alliance's blind reliance on its "closed network" in order to do its own biding lacked any fair and careful consideration.
 Alliance's actions are, therefore, arbitrary and capricious and violate N.C.
 Gen. Stat. § 150B-23(a)(4). - 35.
-Based on the Findings of Fact, there is no basis for Alliance to terminate Carolina Community's participation in these Medicaid program and ability to operate as an agency-based CABHA provider in the Alliance network.
-Carolina Community should have received a passing interview score.
-The Alliance RFP process was not conducted in a manner that complied with federal law, the State Contract requirements, or Alliance's own policies and procedures. - 36.
-Carolina Community has met every standard to continue to be a provider of IIH, CST, and SAIOP services in the Alliance Network.
-But for the erroneous and legally improper RFP decision, Carolina Community could still participate in these Medicaid program and could still qualify as a CABHA. - 37.
-Alliance's decision to terminate Carolina Community's ability to participate in these Medicaid programs as an agency-based CABHA provider was in excess of Alliance's authority, erroneous, in violation of the law and Alliance's own policies and procedures, and arbitrary and capricious.
+Based on the Findings of Fact, there is no basis for Alliance to terminate Fidelity's participation in these Medicaid program and ability to operate as an agency-based CABHA provider in the Alliance network.
+Fidelity should have received passing desk review and interview scores.
+The Alliance RFP process was not conducted in a manner that complied with federal law, the State Contract requirements, or Alliance's own policies and procedures.
+Further, in the desk review Alliance erred in the manner it calculated Fidelity's SAIOP and IIH scores. - 36.
+Fidelity has met every standard to continue to be a provider of IIH, CST, and SAIOP services in the Alliance Network.
+But for the erroneous and legally improper RFP decision, Fidelity could still participate in these Medicaid program and could still qualify as a CABHA. - 37.
+Alliance's decision to terminate Fidelity's ability to participate in these Medicaid programs as an agency-based CABHA provider was in excess of Alliance's authority, erroneous, in violation of the law and Alliance's own policies and procedures, and arbitrary and capricious.
 N.C.
 Gen. Stat. § 150B-23(a).